 The Plan's investment in the Master Trust is recorded at an amount equal to the Plan's interest in the underlying investments of the Master Trust.
 Investments of the Master Trust are stated at fair value.
-Shares of registered investment Company funds are valued at the net asset value as reported by the fund at year-end.
+Shares of registered investment company funds are valued at the net asset value as reported by the fund managers at year-end.
 Common and preferred stock are stated at fair value based on published market closing prices.
-Investments in fixed income securities are valued by a pricing service which determines valuations of normal institutionalized trading units of such securities using methods based upon market transactions for comparable securities and various relationships between securities which are generally recognized by institutional traders, or at fair value as determined in good faith by the Trustee of the Trust.
+Fixed income investments are valued on the basis of valuations furnished by Company-approved independent pricing services.
+These services determine valuations for normal institutional-size trading units of such securities using valuation models or matrix pricing, which incorporates yield and/or price with respect to bonds that are considered comparable in characteristics such as rating, interest rate and maturity date and quotations from security dealers to determine current value.
+If these valuations are deemed to be either not reliable or not readily available, the fair value will be determined in good faith by the Company.
 The fair value of the common collective trusts are valued at the closing net asset value on the last business day of the year.
-Limited partnerships are valued at estimated fair value based on fair value as reported in the audited financial statements.
-Real estate trusts are valued at estimated fair value based on information received from the investment advisor.
+Limited partnerships including real estate trusts, are valued at estimated fair value based on fair value as reported in their audited financial statements, as well as information received from the investment advisor.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.